nicolevegai/LinkDictionary/README.md

     LinkedList<String> dict = new LinkedList<String>();

+Also, we applied this coding principle when creating an array that holds all the arguments that were inputed by the user.
+We used to call it comm and it was not clear so we refactor it and now the array holding this argumenst is called arrayOfArgumentsInputed which is more clear.

+     String argumentsInputed = scan.nextLine();
+            String[] arrayOfArgumentsInputed = argumentsInputed.split(" ");
+            if (arrayOfArgumentsInputed.length > 10) {
+                System.out.println("Only up to 10 commands are allowed!");

+Was previously:

+     String args = scan.nextLine();
+        String[] comm = args.split(" ");
+        if (comm.length > 10) {
+            System.out.println("Only up to 10 commands are allowed!");

 #### Coding Principle 2: Keep functions small
 The functions that we have are all usually quite small, and to the point.
 A good example of this would be the method that we use to find the middle of the list.